Accessibility Statement for Policing Board Website 2021-22

 Northern Ireland Policing Board is committed to making its website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines Version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines Version 2.1 AA standard.

 Non-compliance with the accessibility regulations

 - Alt text is missing